bryceholcomb/dotfiles/README.md

 #My dotfile configurations

-Big thanks to [Chris Hunt](https://github.com/chrishunt) and [Ben Orenstein](https://github.com/r00k) as most of this was graciously pulled from them.
+Big thanks to [Chris Hunt](https://github.com/chrishunt) and [Ben Orenstein](https://github.com/r00k) as most of this was pulled from them.

 ##To-dos
 - add vim multiple cursors